Availability, Accessability, Affordability of

 Medicines & Medical Devices

-The Ministry of Health and INFARMED - National Authority of Medicines and Health Products, I.P., in collaboration with the European Commission, will organise the 3As Conference to be held on the 29th-30th of April 2021, in Lisbon, via virtual form, under the Portuguese Presidency of the Council of the European Union.
+The Ministry of Health and INFARMED - National Authority of Medicines and Health Products, I.P., in collaboration with the European Commission, organised the 3As Conference, held during the 29th-30th of April 2021, in Lisbon, via virtual form, under the Portuguese Presidency of the Council of the European Union.

 Portuguese Minister for Health